Geometric optics approximation for the Einstein vacuum equations: Solving the reduced system

 \subsection{Estimates for $\tBox_g \F$}

 In this section, we derive the estimates for $\tBox_{g}\F$.
-This is the most crucial part of the proof, where we deal with the loss of derivatives exhibited in Section \ref{section bad coupling strat}.
-As explained in Section \ref{section regaining the missing derivative}, we start by using the high-frequency character of $g$ to decompose $\tBox_{g}\F_{\alpha\beta}$ as in
+This is the most crucial and intricate part of the proof, where we deal with the loss of derivatives exhibited in Section \ref{section bad coupling strat}.
+As explained in Section \ref{section regaining the missing derivative}, we start by using the high-frequency character of $g$ and decompose $\tBox_{g}\F_{\alpha\beta}$ as in